lpapailiou/fac/README.md

     java -jar fac.jar

-The mini-IDE is implemented with javafx, which may be a restriction depending on the version you use.
+The mini-IDE is implemented with javafx, which may be a restriction depending on the java version you use.

 ![jlang](https://raw.githubusercontent.com/lpapailiou/fac/master/src/main/resources/img/jlang_gui.png)